Silke Marjkowski (Grade One)

 Gaia moved to Taos in 2012 and worked at TWS as an intern in the gnomes, 1-2 grade and 4-5 grade.
 This year Ms. Gaia is taking the role as head teacher for our beloved 3rd grade class.
 She has a degree in Liberal Arts and is working toward her certification in the Waldorf Grades through the Micha-el Institute in Portland, Oregon.
 Her son, Talon, can be seen skipping around in the kindergarten.
 Ms. Gaia comes to us with a strong background in the healing arts and indigenous ceremony.
 Both avenues being the foundational work and development guiding her to step into the role as a Waldorf teacher.
 Gaia is an avid lover of art, nature and physical movement.

 Grade Seven Teacher-Beth Kreiger-Fritsch

-Beth moved to Taos from the midwest in 2007; her son, Oliver, is in the third grade and her daughter, Mae, is a middle Gnome in the kindergarten.
+Beth moved to Taos from the midwest in 2007; her son, Oliver, is in the fourth grade and her daughter, Mae, is an elder Gnome in the kindergarten.
 Her husband, Tom, can be seen from time to time fixing or building things around campus, in between his work as a chiropractor in town.
-Beth has a degree in English and Spanish and is soon to be finished with a dual Masters of Education and Waldorf Teacher Training certificate through Great Lakes Waldorf Institute and a Masters of Education with a Waldorf Emphasis from Mount Mary College.
-She is so happy to be entering the exciting middle school years with her class, and, while not at school, Beth enjoys running, skiing, reading, jumping on the trampoline, and spending time with her family, friends and garden.
+Beth has an undergraduate degree in English and Spanish and is soon to be finished with a dual Masters of Education and Waldorf Teacher Training through the Great Lakes Waldorf Institute and Mount Mary University.
+She is so happy to be in the exciting middle school years with her incredible class.
+When not at school, Beth enjoys running, skiing, reading, jumping on the trampoline, and spending time with her family, friends and garden.